rishitgupta2003/c-language-programming/README.md

 ~~~
 1. Header Files
 2. Storage Classes
+3. Advance Data Types
 ~~~

 ...and many more to come as I understand them and do practice of those topics.
+Note: If want to run change:
+    SRC_DIR
+    in Makefile